r37r0m0d3l/publish_subscribe/README.md

 pubsub.hasChannel("channel_name");
 ```

-Get list of channels.
-Array of numbers, strings, symbols.
+Get a list of channels.
+An array of numbers, strings, symbols.

 ```js
 pubsub.getChannels();